thejaminator/latteries_private_mono/README.md

 OPENAI_API_KEY=sk-...
 ```

-### Installation as a package.
-Alternatively, you can install the package and use it as a library without the example scripts.
+Alternatively, you can also install the package and use it as a library without the example scripts.
 ```bash
 pip install latteries
 ```